Approximating delta invariants in the sense of complements of plt type: Example

 \begin{example} Let $X:=\bP^2$ and $\Delta^+:=C$, where $C\subset \bP^2$ is a smooth cubic curve.
 Then clearly $(X,\Delta^+)$ is a complement of plt type.
 However, $C$ is not a special divisor.
-We also note here that $C$ is only a weakly special divisor. \end{example}
+We also point out here that $C$ is only a weakly special divisor. \end{example}